Are you brave enough to run a Norfolk pet crematorium?

 "We are ready to retire, it's a full-on business."

-Each pet is cremated with ashes returned in a casket or buried in the pet cemetery and remembrance gardens.
+Each pet is cremated with ashes returned in a casket or buried in the remembrance gardens.

 For an individual cremation with ashes in a scattertube it costs from £50 for a very small pet to £70 for a cat and up to £140 for a very large dog, depending on weight.